sustglobal/dev-center/jekyll/dataguide.md

 ---

 ## Introduction
-This Quickstart Data Guide will provide you with an introduction to Sust Global’s data capabilities.
+This Data Guide will provide you with an introduction to Sust Global’s data capabilities.
 We will provide an overview of climate scenarios and our data specification and capabilities.
 We will introduce you to climate analytics on each of the hazards and show how they can be used to generate business intelligence insights, and also list some measures you can take to adapt and mitigate climate risk.

 ## Climate Scenarios
 Sust Global covers climate scenario analysis following climate scenario definitions set forth from the Intergovernmental Panel for Climate Change - Coupled Model Intercomparison Project-Phase 6 [IPCC CMIP6](https://www.carbonbrief.org/explainer-how-shared-socioeconomic-pathways-explore-future-climate-change/).
 The IPCC AR6/CMIP6 combines frontier climate science from world leading scientific institutions with realistic climate scenario modeling.
 The IPCC has finalized the third part of the Sixth Assessment Report, Climate Change 2022: Mitigation of Climate Change on 4 April 2022.
 Climate scenarios can be thought of as a bundling of working hypotheses on the evolution of human development over the coming years.